Asked about assault on protesters, Kerala top cop cites threat to PM

 The police had acted tough against the people who had protested near the high court.
 Kochi city police deputy commissioner, Yatish Chandra, had allegedly assaulted the agitators and had reportedly dragged a few of them along the road.
 There is a clamour even from ruling party leaders to take action against Chandra.

 The DGP said there was a terror module in Kochi during the PM’s visit.
 “We couldn’t take any risk.
 We didn’t reveal it then.
-The agitators were protesting along the route fixed for the motorcade of the PM when SPG personnel were there…,’’ the DGP said.
+The agitators were protesting along the route fixed for the motorcade of the PM when SPG personnel were there.
+In such a situation, there was no other option,’’ the DGP said.

 For all the latest India News, download Indian Express App